-Uber is now operating a service state wide across Mississippi and that’s great as far as providing some competition in the arena of public transportation goes.
-It doesn’t make riding home any safer and it’s quite possible that anyone in Mississippi, whether an Uber passenger or not, could end up on a hospital bed after an Uber accident.
+Uber is now operating a service state-wide across Mississippi and that’s great as far as providing some competition in the arena of public transportation goes.
+It doesn’t make riding home any safer and it’s quite possible that anyone in Mississippi, whether an Uber passenger or not, could end up in a hospital bed after an Uber accident.

 As Uber has become more ubiquitous, it is inevitable that the number of people injured and killed as a result of Uber accidents has increased.
-If you have been injured by an Uber driver, whether you were actually in an Uber vehicle or a pedestrian, cyclist or other road user, you have the right to sue Uber and / or the driver and claim compensation.
+If you have been injured by an Uber driver, whether you were actually in an Uber vehicle or a pedestrian, cyclist, or another road user, you have the right to sue Uber and/or the driver and claim compensation.